Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint2/us08/01.requirements-engineering/Readme.md

 b) 33480 (there is a difference minor than 5% of the number of kms of the checkup frequency).
 The list must clearly identify the vehicles through: plate number, brand, model and the that justified the checkup need.

+> **Question:** Dear client, we asked during class if it would be needed to have filters when creating the check up list but we didn't receive a very clear answer on what these filters entail.
+Like something along the lines of the vehicle type or the closeness to the next check up?
+Thank you.
+>
+> **Answer:** Development teams are free to define aspects related to UX/UI.

+> **Question:** US08
+>
+>1- Are there any specific criteria for determining which vehicles need check-up?
+>
+>2- Should the list include all vehicles or only those assigned to a specific location?
+>
+> **Answer:** us08
+>1. yes; previously answered;
+>2. all

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The list must contain all vehicles that have already exceeded the number of km required for the inspection or those that are close to it.